Erotic City: Controversy

 The song was notable for its sexual references, and the use of the word "fuck" ("we can fuck until the dawn"), but some people, especially Sheila E. (who sings the chorus), have claimed the word is "funk", allowing it to be played on the radio in the late 1980s into the 1990s.
-However, since 2004, the radio version is edited to repeat part A of the hook and omit the potential obscenity misheard in part B because the Federal Communications Commission has levied fines against stations that played the song for broadcasting allegedly indecent material, including KLUC-FM in Las Vegas, Nevada; KTFM in San Antonio, Texas; and KBZR (now KZON) in Phoenix, Arizona.
+However, the Federal Communications Commission has levied fines against stations that played the song for broadcasting allegedly indecent material, including KLUC-FM in Las Vegas, Nevada; KTFM in San Antonio, Texas; and KBZR (now KZON) in Phoenix, Arizona.
+As editing technology became more available since then, more radio stations utilized it to blank out or backmask the profanity before adding the song for throwback rotation.

 Legacy

 In June 2020, Slant ranked "Erotic City" number 33 in its list of "The 100 Best Dance Songs of All Time".
-In July 2022, Rolling Stone ranked it number 135 in tits list of the "200 Greatest Dance Songs of All Time".
+In July 2022, Rolling Stone ranked it number 135 in hits list of the "200 Greatest Dance Songs of All Time".